seung-gu/eps-estimates-collector/README.md

 Financial data providers (FactSet, Bloomberg, Investing.com, etc.) typically offer historical EPS data as **actual values**—once a quarter's earnings are reported, the estimate is overwritten with the actual figure.
 This creates a challenge for backtesting predictive models: using historical data means testing against information that was already reflected in stock prices at the time, making it difficult to evaluate the true predictive power of EPS estimates.

-To address this, this project extracts **point-in-time EPS estimates** from historical FactSet Earnings Insight reports.
+To address this, this project extracts **point-in-time EPS estimates** from historical earnings insight reports.
 By preserving the estimates as they appeared at each report date (before actual earnings were announced), a dataset can be built that accurately reflects what was known and expected at each point in time, enabling more meaningful backtesting and predictive analysis.

 ## Project Structure

 ```
-factset-data-collector/
+eps-estimates-collector/
-├── src/factset_data_collector/
+├── src/eps_estimates_collector/
 │   ├── core/                        # Data collection
 │   │   ├── downloader.py            # PDF download
 │   │   ├── extractor.py             # Chart extraction